WinVector/data_algebra/Examples/Arrow/CDesign.md

     evaluations (by the <a href="https://en.wikipedia.org/wiki/Axiom_of_extensionality">axiom of extensionality</a>).</li>
 </ul>

-Packages that use function composition typically collect functions in lists and define operator composition either through lambda-abstraction or through list concatenation (appealing to
+Packages that use function composition typically collect functions in lists and define operator composition either through lambda-abstraction or through list concatenation.

 Category theory differs from function theory in that category theory talks about arrows instead of functions.
 The theory is careful to keep separate the following two concepts: what arrows are and how arrows are composed.